Ukrainian embroidery: Northern Ukraine

-In the northwest and north of Ukraine (including the Ukrainian ethno-historic territory of Poland) needlework traditions have been preserved relatively intact from the oldest of times.
-Red, as well as red-blue and red-black were the predominant color schemes in the archaic geometric embroideries of these northern regions of Ukraine, executed primarily in dense rows of a horizontal needle-weaving stitch (called “zavolikannia”) that created horizontal bands of patterns reminiscent of weaving.
-Floral motifs are also popular in the North, using red, red-blue or red-black palette as the needle-woven bands, but in the much more recent technique of cross-stitch.
+In the northwest and north of Ukraine (including the Ukrainian ethno-historic territory of Poland), needlework traditions have been preserved relatively intact from the oldest of times.
+Red, red-blue and red-black were the predominant color schemes in the archaic geometric embroideries, executed primarily in dense rows of a horizontal needle-weaving stitch (called “zavolikannia”) that created horizontal bands of patterns reminiscent of weaving.
+Floral motifs are also popular in the north, using red, red-blue or red-black palettes as the needle-woven bands, but in the much more recent technique of cross-stitch.

+Preservation

+As of November 2023, six items involving embroidery are inscribed in the National Inventory of Elements of the Intangible Cultural Heritage of Ukraine: Krolevets handloom weaving, white-on-white embroidery of Reshetylivka, Örnek, Borshchiv folk embroidery, Klembivka embroided shirt "with a flower", and embroidery of women's shirts in Hadiach region.